olavurellefsen/nces2020/public/descriptions/scenarios.md

 ### **Carbon Neutral Nordic (CNN) is the central storyline seeking the least-cost pathway, taking into account current national plans, strategies, and targets.**

 This storyline does not produce a business-as-usual scenario.
 Rather it shows what effects stated, but not yet implemented, strategies and targets would achieve.
 Decarbonisation of energy consumption will require fast actions in all sectors as the amount of renewable power and heat production must increase to provide clean energy to end-use sectors.
-Nordic countries in this scenario therefore increase electricity exports to central Europe, but the amount does not increase much above current projections as electrification of Nordic heating, transport, and industry require a large supply of low carbon electricity
+Nordic countries in this scenario therefore increase electricity exports to central Europe, but the amount does not increase much above current projections as electrification of Nordic heating, transport, and industry require a large supply of low carbon electricity.

 Biomass imports from outside the Nordics are limited to current or slightly higher levels to ensure sustainability of bioenergy use.
-BECCS is utilised compensate some of the most expensive CO2 emission abatement options.
+BECCS is utilised compensate some of the most expensive CO<sub>2</sub> emission abatement options.
 In addition, onshore wind development is limited below the technical potential due to social acceptability and land use issues.

 ### **Nordic Powerhouse (NPH) explores the opportunity for the Nordics to play a larger role in the broader European energy transition by providing clean electricity, clean fuels, and carbon storage.**